- Download our Moving to Toronto Guide (PDF)

 Despite traffic congestion, a lack of parking and hidden speed traps, expat drivers in Toronto will find the general condition of roads and infrastructure to be of a very high standard.
 Signage is also very clear and it is fairly straightforward to navigate one's way around the city.

 While expats are initially allowed to drive in Toronto using their national driver's licence, they are required to exchange their licence for an Ontario driver's licence within 60 days of arriving in the province.
-Depending on one's nationality, this may require a straight swap or may involve retaking a written and road test.

-Current version | Despite traffic congestion, a lack of parking and hidden speed traps, expat drivers in Toronto will find the general condition of roads and infrastructure to be of a very high standard.
-Signage is also very clear and it is fairly straightforward to navigate one's way around the city.

-While expats are initially allowed to drive in Toronto using their national driver's licence, they are required to exchange their licence for an Ontario driver's licence within 60 days of arriving in the province.
-Depending on one's nationality, this may require a straight swap or may involve retaking a written and road test.
+Depending on one's nationality, this may be a straight swap or may involve retaking a written and road test.